dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/aspnetcore-openapi.md

 | <xref:System.ComponentModel.DataAnnotations.MaxLengthAttribute>         | Sets the `maxLength` of a string. |
 | <xref:System.ComponentModel.DataAnnotations.RegularExpressionAttribute> | Sets the `pattern` of a string. |

 Note that in controller-based apps, these attributes add filters to the operation to validate that any incoming data satisfies the constraints.
-In Minimal APIs, these attributes set the metadata in the generated schema but validation must be performed by the route handler.
+In Minimal APIs, these attributes set the metadata in the generated schema but validation must be performed explicitly via an endpoint filter, in the route handler's logic, or via a third-party package.

 ## Other sources of metadata for generated schemas